Growing under glass: fit your garden & budget

 First, there are costs to consider.
-Budget options are usually that for a reason – lightweight push-together frameworks covered with PVC ‘tents’ aren’t called ‘blow-aways’ for nothing – not great for windy or exposed sites.
+Budget options are usually that for a reason – lightweight push-together frameworks covered with PVC ‘tents’ are commonly called ‘blow-aways’ – not great for windy or exposed sites like mine.

 I had a bad experience with an 8’x4′ grow house, which retailed at nearly £100 and was wrecked after three days.

 In May 2015, I invested in an 8’x4′ lean-to aluminium greenhouse, with double doors down the long side, which is great – but I’d recommend getting a professional to install one.
-It was utterly beyond me and the other half.
-I had mine done by Mark Barry, of BMA Builders, South Shields – email firstname.lastname@example.org.
+It was utterly beyond me and the other half, so I hired a builder to do it.

 He managed to overcome a slope, a back wall that’s way out of line and the lean-to was a few centimetres too tall after the ground had been levelled – all in a day.

 Pay the extra and invest in toughened glass, for safety’s sake.
 Storm Desmond wreaked havoc with my greenhouse – five of the large panels blew out, although only one smashed (but that cost £62 to replace).